-- 1 tsp vegetarian bullion + 3 tbsp warm water
+- 1 tsp Vegetarian Better Than Bouillon + 3 tbsp warm water

-Heat avocado oil (or veggie broth) in a pan over medium heat.
-Stir in the red onion and sauté until soft and slightly cartelized.
+Heat oil in a pan over medium heat.
+Stir in the red onion and sauté until soft and slightly caramelized.
 Add the shredded jackfruit and stir, allowing the jackfruit to get warm and tender.
 About 5 minutes.
 Add the spice paste and stir to thoroughly coat jackfruit.
 Cook another 5 minutes and then stir in the liquid smoke.
 Adjust spices to taste.

 Serve over rice with shredded cabbage, avocado and a drizzle of sriracha mayo or dish up in a taco or bun with your favorite fix-ins.